Emoji: Development of emoji sets (2000–2007)

-Beginnings of Unicode emoji (2008–2014)
+Beginnings of Unicode emoji (2007–2014)

-Mobile providers in both the United States and Europe began discussions on how to introduce their own emoji sets from 2004 onwards.
-Many companies did not begin to take emoji seriously until Google employees requested that Unicode look into the possibility of a uniform emoji set.
-Apple quickly followed and began to collaborate with not only Google, but also providers in Europe and Japan.
-In August 2007, Mark Davis and his colleagues Kat Momoi and Markus Scherer wrote the first draft for consideration by the Unicode Technical Committee (UTC), to introduce emoji into the Unicode standard.
+The first American company to take notice of emoji was Google beginning in 2007.
+In August 2007, a team made up of Mark Davis and his colleagues Kat Momoi and Markus Scherer began petitioning the Unicode Technical Committee (UTC) in an attempt to standardise the emoji.
 The UTC, having previously deemed emoji to be out of scope for Unicode, made the decision to broaden its scope to enable compatibility with the Japanese cellular carrier formats which were becoming more widespread.
-Peter Edberg and Yasuo Kida joined the collaborative effort from Apple Inc. shortly after, and their official UTC proposal came in January 2009.
+Peter Edberg and Yasuo Kida joined the collaborative effort from Apple Inc. shortly after, and their official UTC proposal came in January 2009 with 625 new emoji characters.
+Unicode accepted the proposal in 2010.

 Pending the assignment of standard Unicode code points, Google and Apple implemented emoji support via Private Use Area schemes.
 Google first introduced emoji in Gmail in October 2008, in collaboration with au by KDDI, and Apple introduced the first release of Apple Color Emoji to iPhone OS on 21 November 2008.
 Initially, Apple's emoji support was implemented for holders of a SoftBank SIM card; the emoji themselves were represented using SoftBank's Private Use Area scheme and mostly resembled the SoftBank designs.
-Gmail emoji used their own Private Use Area scheme, in a supplementary Private Use plane.
+Gmail emoji used their own Private Use Area scheme in a supplementary Private Use plane.

 Separately, a proposal had been submitted in 2008 to add the ARIB extended characters used in broadcasting in Japan to Unicode.
 This included several pictographic symbols.
 These were added in Unicode 5.2 in 2009, a year before the cellular emoji sets were fully added; they include several characters which either also appeared amongst the cellular emoji or were subsequently classified as emoji.